 Harrisburg Labor Union FAQs

 The labor union lawyers at Ira H. Weinstock, P.C. in Harrisburg represent labor unions throughout the Commonwealth of Pennsylvania regarding union representation, Weingarten rights and other aspects of Pennsylvania or federal labor law.
 Below are answers to some of the questions our lawyers hear most frequently when advising labor unions and employees on labor union matters.
-If you have other questions or need to speak with our Harrisburg labor union attorneys about a legal matter regarding labor unions in Pennsylvania, contact our office online or call toll-free at (866) 632-0348.
+If you have other questions or need to speak with our Harrisburg labor union attorneys about a legal matter regarding labor unions in Pennsylvania, contact our office online or call us at 717-238-1657.